Wilber-Alves/EBAC_Plataformer_2D_Wilber/README.md

 ### AI Awareness, Advanced Death Mechanics & Restorative Systems

 Implemented a dynamic chase AI, enabling enemies to switch between patrol and run states upon detecting the player while maintaining platform safety through edge detection.
 I refactored the death mechanics for both player and enemies using event-driven logic (Action OnKill), ensuring animations play fully before object destruction and resolving initialization bugs.
 Additionally, I expanded the collectibles system by creating the HeartContainer, integrating a restorative health logic into HealthBase that allows players to recover HP capped at their maximum starting health.(Module 16 submission - Creating a 2D platformer - Items and enemies/ NOTE: The activity began on December 9th and ended on December 20th.).

+## December, 28th, 2025

+### Scriptable Objects & UI Refactoring

+Implemented Scriptable Objects to centralize data for collectible items (coins), decoupling game values from specific scenes.
+Developed specialized scripts to handle dynamic UI updates for both float and int data types.
+Additionally, refactored the Scene and Item Manager scripts to integrate with this new architecture, improving system modularity and maintenance.